 Digital Marketing and Ecommerce Executive Colleen Romero weighs in on the various metrics within digital analytics, saying,

 “The most important metric is conversion rate.
 It should be trending up or staying consistent, depending on where you are with your ecommerce initiatives.
 Seasonality should also be considered.
-If conversion rate begins to drop, then I would suggest looking at bounce rate and top exit pages as a start.
+If the conversion rate begins to drop, then I would suggest looking at the bounce rate and top exit pages as a start.
 You should also gather feedback from customers to further inform your analysis and troubleshooting.”

 By understanding where the trouble lies online, you can budget to improve those areas, increase sales, or simply hire or fire staff to meet the company’s online needs.
 Numbers tell you who is doing their job, who is struggling, and who can address issues that the analytics show.

 Digital Analytics Terms